Chesterfield Township, Ohio: Geography

 The unincorporated communities of Advance, Denson, Inlet and Oakshade are located in Chesterfield Township.

 Name and history

 Chesterfield Township was organized in 1837, and named for Chesterfield Clemons, a pioneer settler.
 It is the only Chesterfield Township statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

-Attractions

-The Tiffin River runs through the northwest portion of the township.